 You can challenge the PCN by writing to the following address: Congestion Charging, PO Box 344, Darlington, DL1 9QE.

-Alternatively, you can make your case via the TFL website.
+Alternatively, you can contest the PCN via the TFL website.
 You have 28 days from the date the PCN was issued to either pay or appeal.

 If you have any questions about a PCN, you can telephone 0343 222 3333.
 Lines are open from 8:00 to 20:00 and calls cost between 2p and 10p per minute from landlines, or 10p and 40p from mobiles.

 The Congestion Charge was introduced in 2003 by then Mayor of London, Ken Livingstone.
-Initially, it cost £5 a day, but the fee has more than doubled since to £11.50 per day.
+Initially, it cost £5 a day, but the fee has trebled to £15 a day for most drivers.

 A ‘Western Extension’ to the C-Charge zone, covering much of Kensington, Chelsea and Earl’s Court, was introduced in 2007.
 However, following protests from residents and local businesses, it was eventually removed at the end of 2010.